toyboxman/yummy-xml-UI/xml-UI/archive/git commands.md

 						   that the local topic branch is tracking should be used for submit and rebase operations, rather than the defaultremote and defaultbranch.

-						   When downloading a patch, creates the local branch to track the appropriate remote and branch in order to choose that branch by default when submit- ting modifications to that changeset.
+						   When downloading a patch, creates the local branch to track the appropriate remote and branch in order to choose that branch by default when submitting modifications to that changeset.

 						   A value of 'true' or 'false' should be specified.

-						   true          Do prefer the currently-tracked branch (if any) - equivalent to setting --track when submitting changes.
+						   true          Do prefer the currently-tracked branch (if any) - equivalent to setting --track when submitting
+											changes.

 						   false         Ignore tracking branches - equivalent to setting --no-track (the default) or providing an explicit branch name when submitting changes.
-This is the default value unless overridden by .gitreview file, and is implied by providing a specific branch name on the command line.
+This is the default value unless overridden by
+										   .gitreview file, and is implied by providing a specific branch name on the command line.

 			gitreview.rebase
 						   This setting determines whether changes submitted will be rebased to the newest state of the branch.

 						   A value of 'true' or 'false' should be specified.

 						   false         Do not rebase changes on submit - equivalent to setting -R when submitting changes.

 						   true          Do rebase changes on submit.
 This is the default value unless overridden by .gitreview file.

 						   This setting takes precedence over repository-specific configuration in the .gitreview file.

 			 color.review  Whether to use ANSI escape sequences to add color to the output displayed by this command.
 Default value is determined by color.ui.

 						   auto or true  If you want output to use color when written to the terminal (default with Git 1.8.4 and newer).

 						   always        If you want all output to use color

 						   never or false
 										 If you wish not to use color for any output. (default with Git older than 1.8.4)
 		```